 Here are some pros about AdvoCare:

-It also helps AdvoCare’s product line that they are endorsed by a large number of pro athletes across all major sports (1).
-Obviously some endorsements are worth more than others, but having several NFL starting quarterbacks, most notably Drew Brees, publically endorsing your product line creates instant credibility in the minds of consumers.
+It also helps that AdvoCare is endorsed by a large number of pro athletes across all major sports .
+Obviously, some endorsements are worth more than others, but having several NFL starting quarterbacks, most notably Drew Brees, publically endorsing your product line creates instant credibility in the minds of consumers.